yodist/podqast/README.md

 # PodQast

-PodQast is an mobile app for people who wants to listen to their favorite podcast.
+PodQast is a mobile app for people who wants to listen to their favorite podcast.
 Made using Flutter.